fEst1ck/path-cov-instr/README.md

 Our pass operates by:

 - **Basic Block Instrumentation:**
   Each basic block in the program is assigned a globally unique 32-bit identifier.
 An instrumentation call is inserted at the beginning of every basic block.
-The call pushes the block's unique ID into a shared memory trace.
+The call pushes the block's unique ID into a piece of shared memory.
 See `coverage_runtime.c:__coverage_push`.

 - **CFG Data Collection:**
   In addition to runtime trace collection, the pass analyzes each function to record: